 Research 1960-1970 on Methods and Materials in Reading (1978) by Paul B. Diedrich.
 A pretty good summary generally favorable to phonics, but seemingly unaware of the strengths of phonics programs like Beacon and Pollard from the early 1900’s.

 Systematic Phonics Instruction: Findings of the National Reading Panel (2003) Linnea C. Ehri.

 Reading: A Controversial View - Research and Rationale by Barbara Bateman (1967).
 This is a very valuable paper.

 “The First Grade Studies In Retrospect" (2002) by Phyllis J. Schnoz, B.A., M.A.
 This is a very valuable dissertation that gives a historical perspective, but comes to no definite conclusion as to which reading method is best.
-Interestingly, my personal experience teaching Rudolf Flesch’s 72 Exercises leads me to read the definite conclusion that his method works, and could have singlehanded beat all the methods in the study.
+Interestingly, my personal experience teaching Rudolf Flesch’s 72 Exercises led me to the conclusion that his method works - and could have singlehanded beat all the methods in the study.

 Teaching Word Recognition Skills (1971) complied by Mildred A. Dawson.
 State of the art articles on teaching word identification skills in 1971.
 Contains many valuable articles.

 To Read or Not to Read

 This 2007 report by the National Endowment for the Arts is a real eye opener concerning the state of reading in America and what it means for the future of our Country: To Read or Not to Read.